-Each regular Employee shall be entitled to receive up to \$150.00 in a two (2) year period for the purchase of CSA approved footwear.
-This allowance shall be paid upon presentation of a receipt through Accounts Payable (effective September 1, 2005).
+Each regular Employee shall be entitled to receive up to \$200 annually for the purchase of CSA approved footwear.
+This allowance shall be paid upon presentation of a receipt through Accounts Payable.
 The allowance shall not be taxed.

 ARTICLE 11 - GENERAL HOLIDAYS